PJbesnard/ChatHack/README.txt

 —— Sources ——

-Sources are placed in sources/src file.
+All sources are placed in sources/src file.

 —— Documentation ——